nurkiewicz/spring-data-jdbc-repository/README.md

 		    Page<T> findAll(Pageable pageable);
 	}

 `Pageable` and `Sort` parameters are also fully supported, which means you get paging and sorting by arbitrary properties for free.
+For example say you have `userRepository` extending `PagingAndSortingRepository<User, String>` interface (implemented for you by the library) and you request 5th page of `USERS` table, 10 per page:

+	Page<User> page = userRepository.findAll(
+		new PageRequest(
+			5, 10,
+			new Sort(
+				new Order(DESC, "reputation"),
+				new Order(ASC, "user_name")
+			)
+		)
+	);

+Spring Data JDBC repository library will translate this call into (PostgreSQL syntax):

+	SELECT *
+	FROM USERS
+	ORDER BY reputation DESC, user_name ASC
+	LIMIT 50 OFFSET 10

+...or even (Derby):

+	SELECT * FROM (
+		SELECT ROW_NUMBER() OVER () AS ROW_NUM, t.*
+		FROM (
+			SELECT *
+			FROM USERS
+			ORDER BY reputation DESC, user_name ASC
+			) AS t
+		) AS a
+	WHERE ROW_NUM BETWEEN 51 AND 60

+No matter which database you use, you'll get `Page<User>` object in return (you still ave to provide `RowMapper<User>` yourself to translate from `ResultSet` to domain object.
+If you don't know Spring Data project yet, [`Page<T>`](http://static.springsource.org/spring-data/commons/docs/current/api/org/springframework/data/domain/Page.html) is a wonderful abstraction, not only encapsulating `List<User>`, but also providing metadata such as total number of records, on which page we currently are, etc.

 ## Reasons to use